bungeemonkee/Configgy/Documentation/Pipeline/2-Source.md

 ### Default Value Attributes

-Instances of `System.ComponentModel.DefaultValueAttribute` may be placed on configuration properties to give them a default value if no other value is provided.
+Instances of [`System.ComponentModel.DefaultValueAttribute`](https://msdn.microsoft.com/en-us/library/system.componentmodel.defaultvalueattribute(v=vs.110).aspx) may be placed on configuration properties to give them a default value if no other value is provided.